ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 The agent's experience $(s,a,r,s')$ is sampled from the environment by taking actions.

-It's not clear what we should do with this data - there is no implicit target.x
+It's not clear what we should do with this data - there is no implicit target.

 $$[experience,$$
 $$experience,$$